NVIDIA/cuda-quantum/docs/sphinx/using/install/data_center_install.rst

 Building CUDA-Q requires a full installation of the CUDA toolkit.
 **You can install the CUDA toolkit and use the CUDA compiler without having a GPU.**
-The instructions are tested using version 11.8, but any CUDA 11 or 12 version should work, as long as the installed driver on the host system supports that CUDA version.
+The instructions are tested using version 11.8, but any CUDA 11 or 12 version should work, as long as the CUDA runtime version on the host system matches the CUDA version used for the build, and the installed driver on the host system supports that CUDA version.
 We recommend using the latest CUDA version that is supported by the driver on the host system.